UK flagFrench flag

 Intermediate/Advanced

 With a total of 103 blue/red pistes in the Grand Massif, it's fair to say intermediate and advanced skiers will have a busy time getting through them all in a week!
 Whether it's beautiful tree-lined pistes in Les Carroz/Morillon, challenging red pistes in Samoens, or high speed cruising in Flaine to the backdrop of the mighty Mont Blanc, you'll find it all.
 Don't miss the 15km Cascade blue piste between Flaine and Sixt, the longest blue piste in Europe, with a vertical drop of 1800m!
+Check out our intermediates guide and the advanced skiers guide to give you an idea.

 Off-piste